mynl/aggregate/README.rst

 What is it?
 -----------

+:mod:`aggregate` solves insurance, risk management, and actuarial problems using realistic models that reflect underlying frequency and severity.
+It delivers the speed and accuracy of parametric distributions to situations that usually require simulation, making it as easy to work with an aggregate (compound) probability distribution as the lognormal.
-**aggregate** makes working with aggregate (compound) probability distributions fast, accurate, easy, and intuitive.
-It can solve problems in insurance, risk management, actuarial science, and related areas, using realistic models that reflect the actual underlying frequency and severity generating processes.
-It includes an expressive language called DecL to describe aggregate distributions and is implemented in Python under an open source BSD-license.
+:mod:`aggregate` includes an expressive language called DecL to describe aggregate distributions and is implemented in Python under an open source BSD-license.

 Documentation